Works

 There will be an increase in noise during works to build walls along the south side of the freight rail corridor between Marginata Parkway and Nicholson Court, Canning Vale, and next to Glen Iris Drive, Turtle Point Cove, Lakes Way and Clements Place Jandakot.

-Out-of-hours works to deliver materials to site at:
+Out-of-hours works to support and access site at:

 • the bushland south of Berrigan Drive and west of the Kwinana Freeway, via Verna Court, Cockburn